havanagrawal/c2c2017/Session09/README.md

 1. Indegree - The number of vertices from which this vertex is reachable
 2. Outdegree - The number of vertices reachable from this vertex
+3. Sink Vertex - A vertex with outdegree = 0

 #### <a name="traversals"></a>Traversals